All applicants 17 or older must fill out a CORI form.

 Many right here in our community are food insecure and Beverly Bootstraps provides food at no cost in several ways: through the Food Pantry where Beverly and Manchester-by-the-Sea residents can come get much needed groceries, through the Mobile Market, a travelling free fresh farmers market and through the Summer Lunch Program which helps bridge the summer food gap by providing free lunches to any child 18 or under.

 The Thrift Shop sells high-quality, used clothing and household items at bargain prices.
 Not only does this help our clients fulfill their basic needs but the proceeds from sales also support all of the Beverly Bootstraps programs.

-Beverly Boostraps depends on volunteers to man the front desk at the main office.
-That volunteer is the face and voice of Beverly Bootstraps as the first line of contact with most of our clients.
+Beverly Bootstraps depends on volunteers to staff the front desk at the main office.
+That volunteer is the face and voice of Beverly Bootstraps as the first line of contact with most of our clients, donors, visitors and volunteers.